Snapper Fishing in Sarasota: Best Time, Where & How

 How to Catch Snapper in Sarasota

-- Use small live shrimp or greenies on a #4 hook with a light fluorocarbon leader.
+- Small live shrimp or greenies on a #1 circle hook

 Where to Find Snapper